 - ETL listed and designed to feel industrial-grade

-Rating: 4.4 (total: 12+)
+Rating: 4.4 (total: 12+) Manual verification required before publishing.

 You get a compact, no-nonsense cutter that handles a wide range of home and hobby jobs.
-It runs on 110V or 220V, gives surprisingly strong cuts on 220V, and the simple controls make it approachable if you’re stepping up from grinders or shears.
-It’s lightweight enough to move around your shop or take to a jobsite, and the included torch and gauge mean you can get cutting without hunting down parts.
+It runs on 110V or 220V, gives stronger cuts on 220V, and the simple controls make it approachable if you are stepping up from grinders or shears.

-Expect to keep a few extra consumables on hand and to use a proper air supply for the best results.
+It is lightweight enough to move around your shop or take to a jobsite, and the included torch and gauge help you start without hunting down parts.
+Keep extra consumables on hand and use a proper air supply for the best results.

 What People Say